Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 We recognise that for many, a mobility scooter enables journeys which may otherwise not be possible, and we seek to carry them on our trains wherever it is safe to do so.

 Folded or dismantled scooters can be taken on all our train services.
-You can request assistance from staff to help lift the folded or dismantled scooter on and off the train and store it safely in one of the luggage stacks on board, but our staff cannot fold or dismantle your scooter for you.
+You can request assistance from staff to help lift the folded or dismantled scooter on and off the train and store it safely in one of the luggage stacks on board, but you or your companion will need to fold or dismantle it before boarding.
+If you want to ride your scooter on and off the train, and then transfer to a seat, you’ll need a scooter card.

 Our commitment to rail travel assistance is just one of the ways we’re making your train journey better.
 Be sure to read all about the Disabled Persons Railcard which can help you save money on your rail travel.